Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/mocking-entity-framework-dbcontext-and-idbset-with-rhino-mocks.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - entityframework
+    - 'Entity Framework'
-    - rhino
+    - Rhino
 ---

 This is something that can take a little figuring out – using Rhino Mocks to mock a DbContext and the associated IDBSets.
 Because of this, I created a little generic method that helps a lot…